jasonliehr/MyBB-GoMobile/README.txt

 MyBB GoMobile Readme

 -- This product is licensed under the GNU/GPL v3 license, meaning you are free to do anything within the scope of the license.
-However, as this is a private beta, we ask that you keep it to yourself until the full public version is released.
-Inside this .zip you should find a License.txt file, which contains a copy of the GNU/GPL v3 license.
+Within this package, you should find a copy of the license titled 'License.txt'.

 -- This is designed for MyBB 1.6.
 As with any beta plugin, please backup your database before proceeding.
 If you want to install this on 1.4, proceed with caution - though this is not supported.
 We are not responsible for any damage caused to your forums/website due to misconfiguration/misuse on either 1.4 or 1.6.